crawler-commons/crawler-commons/README.md

 We suggest all users to upgrade to this version.
 Details of how to do so can be found on  [Maven Central](http://search.maven.org/#artifactdetails%7Ccom.github.crawler-commons%7Ccrawler-commons%7C0.6%7Cjar).
 Please note that the groupId has changed to com.github.crawler-commons.

+The Java documentation can be found on [http://crawler-commons.github.io/crawler-commons/0.6/apidocs/].

 ## 22nd April 2015 - crawler-commons has moved

 The crawler-commons project is now being hosted at GitHub, due to the demise of Google code hosting.